baomidou/mybatis-plus-doc/src/content/docs/en/plugins/tenant.md

 ### Step 1: Implement the Tenant Handler

 Implement the `TenantLineHandler` interface to create a tenant handler.
-In this example, we assume each tenant has a unique `tenantId`, and we retrieve the current tenant's `tenantId` from the request header.
+In this example, we assume each tenant has a unique `tenantId`, and we obtain the current tenant's `tenantId` from the request header.

 ```java
 @Component